 The Board meets at least once every quarter, and as required by business imperatives.
 Board and Board Committee meetings are scheduled prior to the start of each financial year.
 Where exigencies prevent a Director from attending a Board meeting in person, the Constitution of the Manager permits the Director to participate via audio or video conference.
 The Board and Board Committees may also make decisions by way of resolutions in writing.
-Except where a Director had recused himself or herself due to a potential conflict of interest situation and thus excused from participation, in each meeting which considers matters requiring the Board's approval are to be considered, all members of the Board participate in the discussions and deliberations; resolutions in writing are circulated to all Directors for their consideration and approval.
+In each meeting where matters requiring the Board's approval are to be considered, all members of the Board participate in the discussions and deliberations; and resolutions in writing are circulated to all Directors for their consideration and approval.
 The exception is where a Director has a conflict of interest in a particular matter, in which case he or she will be required to recuse himself or herself from the deliberations and abstain from voting on the matter.
-This principle of collective decisions adopted by the Board ensures that no individual unduly influences or dominates the decision making process.
+This principle of collective decisions adopted by the Board ensures that no individual influences or dominates the decision making process.

-A total of five Board meetings were held in FY 2016.
-A table showing the attendance record of the Directors at meetings of the Board and Board Committees in FY 2016 is set out on page 46 of this Annual Report.
-The Manager believes in the manifest contribution of its Directors beyond attendance at formal Board and Board Committee meetings.
-To judge a Director’s contributions based on his or her attendance at formal meetings alone would not do justice to his or her overall contributions, which include being accessible to Management for guidance or exchange of views outside the formal environment of Board and Board Committee meetings.
+A total of five Board meetings were held in FY 2017.
+A record of the Directors' attendance at Board and Board Committees meetings in FY 2017 is set out on page 49 of this Annual Report.
+The Manager believes in the manifest contributions of its Directors beyond attendance at formal Board and Board Committee meetings.
+To judge a Director's contributions based on his or her attendance at formal meetings alone would not do justice to his or her overall contributions, which include being accessible to Management for guidance or exchange of views outside the formal environment of Board and Board Committee meetings.

-Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors’ duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
+Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors' duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
 Directors may contribute by highlighting relevant areas of interest.
 Directors also receive on-the-job training through being engaged in actual Board work.
 In FY 2017, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practices.

 Board Composition and Guidance

-on corporate affairs independently, in particular, from Management and 10% shareholders.
-No individual or
+corporate affairs independently, in particular, from Management and 10% shareholders.
+No individual or small group

 The Board reviews from time to time the size and composition of the Board with a view to ensuring that the size of the Board is appropriate in facilitating effective decision making, taking into account the scope and nature of the operations of CCT and its subsidiaries (CCT Group), and that the Board has a strong independent element.

-The Board presently comprises seven Directors, four of whom are IDs.
-The Chairman of the Board is an ID.
-Profiles of the Directors are provided on pages 19 to 23 of this Annual Report.
-The recommendation in the Code for a lead independent director to be appointed does not apply to the Manager as the Chairman is an ID, he and the CEO are separate individuals, and they are not related to each other.
+The Board presently comprises nine Directors, five of whom (including the Chairman) are IDs.
+Profiles of the Directors are provided on pages 20 to 24 of this Annual Report.
+The recommendation in the Code for the appointment of a lead independent director does not apply to the Manager as the Chairman is an ID, and he and the CEO are separate individuals, and are not related to each other.

 The Board assesses the independence of each Director in accordance with the guidance in the Code and the Securities and Futures (Licensing and Conduct of Business) Regulations (SFR).
-An ID is one who has no relationship with the Manager, its related corporations and its shareholders who hold 10% or more of the voting shares of the Manager, or Unitholders who hold 10% or more of the Units in issue or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement; and is independent from any management and business relationship with the Manager and CCT, the substantial shareholder of the Manager and the substantial unitholder of CCT and has not served on the Board for a continuous period of nine years or longer.
+An ID is one who has no relationship with the Manager, its related corporations and its shareholders who hold 10% or more of the voting shares of the Manager, or Unitholders who hold 10% or more of the Units in issue, or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his or her independent business judgement; and is independent from any management and business relationship with the Manager and CCT, the substantial shareholder of the Manager and the substantial unitholder of CCT and has not served on the Board for a continuous period of nine years or longer.

-The Board has also considered whether each of Dato’ Mohammed Hussein, Mr Lam Yi Young and Mr Goh Kian Hwee had demonstrated independence of character and judgement in the discharge of his responsibilities as a Director in FY 2016, and is satisfied that each of Dato’ Mohammed Hussein, Mr Lam Yi Young and Mr Goh Kian Hwee had acted with independent judgement.
+With respect to Dato' Mohammed Hussein, Mr Lam Yi Young and Mr Goh Kian Hwee, the Board also considered whether each of them had demonstrated independence of character and judgement in the discharge of his responsibilities as a Director in FY 2017, and is also satisfied that each of Dato' Mohammed, Mr Lam and Mr Goh had acted with independent judgement.
 Both Dato' Mohammed and Mr Goh stepped down as Directors with effect from 1 January 2018.

-On the bases of the declarations of independence provided by the relevant non-executive Directors and the guidance in the Code, the Board has determined that Mr Soo Kok Leng, Dato’ Mohammed Hussein, Mr Lam Yi Young and Mr Goh Kian Hwee, Ms Tan Soon Neo Jessica, Mrs Quek Bin Hwee and Mr Ng Wai King are independent directors, as defined under the Code.
+On the bases of the declarations of independence provided by the relevant non-executive Directors and the guidance in the Code and SFR, the Board has determined that Mr Soo Kok Leng, Dato' Mohammed Hussein, Mr Lam Yi Young, Mr Goh Kian Hwee, Ms Tan Soon Neo Jessica, Mrs Quek Bin Hwee and Mr Ng Wai King are independent directors.
 Each of them had recused himself or herself from the Board's deliberations respectively on his or her own independence.

 At all times, the Directors are collectively and individually obliged to act honestly and with diligence, and in the best interests of CCT.
-The Manager has established a policy that its Directors disclose their interests in transactions and any conflicts of interests, and recuse themselves from participating in any discussions concerning a transaction in which they may be in a conflict of interest situation.
+The Manager has established a policy that its Directors disclose their interests in transactions and any conflicts of interests, and recuse themselves from any discussions concerning a matter in which they may be in a conflict of interest situation.
 Each of the Directors has complied with this policy.
 Compliance by the Directors is duly minuted.

 Chairman and Chief Executive Officer

-responsible for managing the company’s business.
-No one individual should represent a considerable
+for managing the company's business.
+No one individual should represent a considerable concentration of power.

 To maintain an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision making, the roles and responsibilities of the Chairman and the CEO are held by separate individuals.

 The non-executive independent Chairman, Mr Soo Kok Leng, is responsible for leading the Board and ensuring that the Board is effective in all aspects of its role.
-The CEO, Ms Lynette Leong Chin Yee, has full executive responsibilities over the business directions and operational decisions of CCT and is responsible for implementing CCT’s strategies and policies and conducting CCT’s business.
+The CEO, Mr Kevin Chee Tien Jin, has full executive responsibilities over the business directions and operational decisions of CCT and is responsible for implementing CCT's strategies and policies and conducting CCT's business.